jxs1211/karpenter-provider-alicloud/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 ---
 name: Bug Report
-about: Report a bug encountered while using Karpenter-provider-alicloud
+about: Report a bug encountered while using Karpenter-provider-alibabacloud
 labels: kind/bug

 ---